LeandroJr730/Advanced-Networking/BUILD-PROCESS.md

 > **Issue:** Started receiving duplicate IP errors for `192.168.13.129` on the router and switch.
 After troubleshooting, found that an old unused VLAN interface on the switch still had that IP assigned from an earlier configuration.
 Removed the IP from the unused VLAN and shut it down — errors resolved.

 Added DNS records to resolve Group 2's mail server (`mail.north.com`).
 Assisted Group 2 with their email configuration.
-Verified ACL blocking port 80 from outside was active.
+Verified ACL blocking port 80 from outside, configured by partner, was active.

 ---